 Which agencies handle advertising for Abbott Labs?
 Find out more from Adbrands Account Assignments

 Who are the competitors of Abbott Labs?
-See Pharmaceutical Sector index for other companies
+Key competitors in nutrition are Reckitt Benckiser/Mead Johnson and Nestle/Gerber.
+Competitors in cardiovascular devices include Medtronic and Johnson & Johnson.
+See Healthcare Sector index for other companies

 Account assignments & selected contact information